kareman/SwiftShell/README.md

 ### [Carthage](https://github.com/Carthage/Carthage)

-Add `github "kareman/SwiftShell" "master"` to your Cartfile, then run `carthage update` and add the resulting framework to the "Embedded Binaries" section of the application.
+Add `github "kareman/SwiftShell" >= 3.0` to your Cartfile, then run `carthage update` and add the resulting framework to the "Embedded Binaries" section of the application.
 See [Carthage's README][carthage-installation] for further instructions.

 [carthage-installation]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application